fechbmaster/3DNIRmapper/README.md

 </div>

-The program is able to import wavefront objects and export them to textured Collada files.
+The program is able to import wavefront objects and exports them to textured Collada files.

 The package is on [pypi](https://pypi.org/project/nirmapper/) or can be cloned on [github](https://github.com/fechbmaster/3DNIRmapper).